-1. The programme is intended to educate students to earn a Bachelor of Science degree in Nanobiology, providing them with such a level of knowledge, insight and skills in the area of Nanobiology, that graduates can fulfil positions on the labour market at the Bachelor's level.

-And be eligible for a follow-up programme at the Master's level, in any case, the Master's degree programme[(s)] in Nanobiology at TU Delft/Erasmus Medical centre, Infection and Immunity, Molecular Medicine and Neuroscience at Erasmus Medical centre.

-- 2. Graduates must also meet the specific final attainment levels for each degree programme.
-The Bachelor of Science graduate of the programme Nanobiology that has the aim to bridge the fields of mathematics, physics and biology.
-The student: - 1. will have relevant, current and fundamental knowledge of mathematics, physics and biology, as well as the methods and techniques of scientific research. - 2. will be able to identify related concepts in biology and physics and to apply knowledge from one field of science to another. - 3. will be able to use the acquired knowledge to follow current scientific research in the fields of biology and biophysics intensively, in addition to understanding and interpreting this literature. - 4. will have demonstrable experimental research skills in the fields of molecular biology and biophysics. - 5. will have the required communication skills. - 6. will be aware of the need for lifelong learning and of the utility of creativity to the achievement of scientific progress.
+- 1. The programme is intended to educate students to earn a Bachelor of Science degree in Nanobiology, providing them knowledge, insight and skills in the area of Nanobiology, - Graduates will be eligible for a follow-up programme at the Master's level, in any case, the Master's degree programmes in Nanobiology at TU Delft/Erasmus Medical centre and Infection and Immunity, Molecular Medicine and Neuroscience at Erasmus Medical centre. - 2.
+Graduates must meet the specific final attainment levels for the degree programme.
+The Bachelor of Science Nanobiology programme has the aim to bridge the fields of mathematics, physics and biology.
+The graduate: - 1. will have relevant, current and fundamental knowledge of mathematics, physics and biology, as well as the methods and techniques of scientific research. - will be able to identify related concepts in biology and physics and to apply knowledge from one field of science to another. - 3. will be able to use the acquired knowledge to follow current scientific research in the fields of biology and biophysics intensively, in addition to understanding and interpreting this literature. - 4. will have demonstrable experimental research skills in the fields of molecular biology and biophysics. - 5. will have the required communication skills. - will be aware of the need for lifelong learning and of the utility of creativity to the achievement of scientific progress.